ftiasch/ccpc-final-2020/main/imo-2019-sl-c3/statement.md

 ## Output

-For each changes, output an integer which denotes the result.
+For each changes, output an integer which denotes the $f$-value modulo $998244353$.

 <!--SAMPLES-->